MuhammedGolec/ColdStart-Dataset/README.md

 In Figs 1,2,3 and 4, the cold start dataset is shown according to all variables,  memory (RAM) and CPU Usage, respectively.

+# Cite this work
+Cite this work Our work is published in IEEE TSC journal.
+Cite using the following bibtex entry.

+@ARTICLE{10376318,
+  author={Golec, Muhammed and Gill, Sukhpal Singh and Cuadrado, Felix and Parlikad, Ajith Kumar and Xu, Minxian and Wu, Huaming and Uhlig, Steve}, journal={IEEE Transactions on Sustainable Computing}, title={ATOM: AI-Powered Sustainable Resource Management for Serverless Edge Computing Environments}, year={2023}, volume={}, number={}, pages={1-13}, doi={10.1109/TSUSC.2023.3348157}}

 # References

 1- Golec, Muhammed, et al. "HealthFaaS: AI-based Smart Healthcare System for Heart Patients using Serverless Computing."
 IEEE Internet of Things Journal (2023).